markdwags/Razor/help/docs/help/moreoptions.md

 * **Remember passwords**
     - Using this option will save your passwords in your Profile.xml file.
 When logging in the saved password will be entered for you although the field will remain blank on your screen.

+!!! warning
->> **WARNING:** *Anyone who obtains a copy of your profile maybe be able to decrypt your password and log into your account. **Personally I would not use this option.
+    Anyone who obtains a copy of your profile maybe be able to decrypt your password and log into your account. **Personally I would not use this option.
 Type in your password each time and be sure it's unique.***

 * **Treat party members as 'Friends'**
     - Select this box to have Razor treat those in your party like they are on your 'Friends' list (See the agents tab for more information on 'Friends').